recursivefaith/notebook/thoughts/morpheus/Morpheus.md

 Prompt --> Skills --> Plan --> Execute
 Execute -.-> Prompt
 ```
 When you submit a Prompt it's checked against every Skill individually.
 A Skill is made up of two sub-prompts, a Trigger Prompt and a Response Prompt.
-Morpheus creates a 3 message stack and asks the LLM to return `1` if the skill matches the user's prompt based on the [[Skill Detection Prompt]], or `0` otherwise:
+Morpheus creates a 3 message stack and asks the LLM to return `1` if the skill matches the user's prompt based on the [[thoughts/morpheus/prompts/Skill Detection Prompt]], or `0` otherwise:

 ```json
 [